Actors

 After accepting a scholarship from Ohio University, Cartwright landed her first part-time job doing voice-overs for commercials on WING radio.
 Soon after, Nancy was mentored by Daws Butler, who was known for voicing various animated characters, such as Yogi Bear and Huckleberry Hound.

-She transferred to the University of California, Los Angeles, to be closer to Hollywood, intending to start her career in voice acting.
+She transferred to the University of California, Los Angeles, to be closer to Hollywood, with the intention of starting her career in voice acting.
 While attending UCLA, she continued voice acting training with Daws Butler and signed with a talent agency, landing roles in various projects.
 A year later, she graduated from UCLA with a degree in theater and won a lead role in the television movie “Marian Rose White.”

 In addition to auditioning for and getting a role in “Twilight Zone: The Movie,” she voiced characters in various animated series.
 Various voice actors, such as Josh Peck, Idris Elba, and Ashley Johnson, inspired her.
 At the same time, she auditioned for a guest spot in “Cheers” and got the role by leaving the set during the audition.